elixirschool/elixirschool/vi/lessons/basics/modules.md

 end
 ```

-It's possible to alias multiple modules at once:
+It's even possible to alias multiple modules at once:

 ```elixir
 defmodule Example do